10 French Synonyms For Aussi to Use in Different Situations

-"Never make fun of someone who speaks broken English.
+Do you know that saying: "You should never make fun of someone who speaks broken English.
 It means they know another language."
+So true and encouraging!
+Make sure you have that in mind next time you speak English.

 Despite popular belief, it doesn't have to that expensive to travel or to go live in another country.